cmu-snap/Delayed-Hits/README.md

 and `build/bin/belatedly --help`.
 Both the caching simulator and BELATEDLY are trace-driven; an example (anonymized) trace file containing 5K requests is provided in the `data/` directory, where each line of the trace has the following format: `timestamp;object_id`.
+(Note: The `timestamp` field is ignored in the current implementation!
+At the moment, each line of the trace represents one timestep; to encode zero request arrivals on timestep *x*, simply leave the *x*'th line of the trace file empty.)

 As a starting point, a good sanity check would be to make sure that Belady and BELATEDLY compute the same (optimal) cache schedule for Z=1 (no delayed hits).
 To verify this, run the following